-- Level 1 Inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities that the Group can access at the measurement date. - Level 2 The inputs are inputs other that quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly; and
+- Level 1 Inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities that the Group can access at the measurement date. - Level 2 The inputs are inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly; and - Level 3 The inputs are unobservable inputs for the asset or liability.